Man sneaks into West Bengal CM's residence, spends night | Law-Order

 A man sneaked into Chief Minister Mamata Banerjee's residence in south Kolkata's Kalighat area in the early hours of Sunday, police said.

+''An incident of security breach was reported at the residence of the chief minister.
+A person somehow sneaked into the CM's residence complex with mischievous intention,'' police said.

-He remained inside the house, spending the night sitting at a corner, and was spotted only in the morning by security personnel, a senior police officer said.
+He remained inside the house, spending the night sitting at a corner, and was spotted only in the morning by security personnel, a senior police officer told PTI.

-''They informed the Kalighat Police Station who arrested the man,'' he told PTI.
+''They informed the Kalighat police station, which arrested the man,'' he added.

-Police said it is still unclear why he trespassed into the house, and going by the appearance, ''he seems to be somewhat mentally unstable''.
+Police said that going by the appearance of the man, ''he seemed to be somewhat mentally unstable''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)